eunrcn/tp/docs/DeveloperGuide.md

 #### Implementation

-The `EditCommand` allows users to modify the details of an existing person in the address book.
+The `EditCommand` allows users to modify the details of an existing internship application.

 #### Command Structure